flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/documents-plugin/using-documents-plugin/using-documents-plugin.md

 # Using the plugin

 Once you have deployed the Documents Plugin in your infrastructure, you can start creating various document templates.
-After selecting a document template, proceed to create a process definition by including Kafka nodes and custom document-related actions in your process flow definitions.
+After selecting a document template, proceed to create a [**process definition**](../../../../../terms/flowx-process-definition) by including Kafka nodes and custom document-related actions in your process flow.

 The plugin offers the following actions: